arj03/ssb-new-format/README.md

 # Content

 Must include the following fields from the old format: timestamp, author and type.
 Still schemaless.
-Encoding is also [canonical cbor](https://tools.ietf.org/html/rfc7049#section-3.9).
+Encoded as [canonical cbor](https://tools.ietf.org/html/rfc7049#section-3.9).

 The reason I like canonical cbor is that it is a well spec'ed